weinajin/minimal-mistakes/README.md

-# PhD research blog
+# Research on Machine Learning in Medicine

-This is the blog site recording my PhD research project, starting from 2017-09-20
+This is the blog site recording my PhD research projects, starting from 2017-09-20